(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
 The start of the knockout rounds was moved back to September.

-* The Asian Football Confederation on April 14 postponed all matches and competitions scheduled for May and June until further notice.
+* The Asian Football Confederation postponed all AFC Cup 2020 matches scheduled for March and April.

 * The Brazilian football Confederation suspended all national competitions until further notice.